Mirantis/mke-docs/content/docs/concepts/cni.md

 weight: 4
 ---

-MKE supports both the Kuberouter and Calico OSS Container Network Interface (CNI) plugins, to enable the networking functionalities needed for container communication and management within a cluster.
+MKE supports both the Kube-router and Calico OSS Container Network Interface (CNI) plugins, to enable the networking functionalities needed for container communication and management within a cluster.